glimpse-editor/glimpse-editor.github.io/content/about.md

 [Return to top](#contents)

 ## Why did you change the mascot? {#why-did-you-change-the-mascot}
-Aside from the copyright and trademark implications of sharing the upstream project's artwork, we wanted the project to forge its own identity.
+We wanted the project to forge its own identity.
 It is important we use this opportunity to foster new ideas and ways of working, and it may be harder to do that if we are still tied to old decisions made by a different project decades ago.

 [Return to top](#contents)